Skip to navigation Skip to content Skip to subnav

 • § 1749.
 Penalty

-(a) The penalty that may be voluntarily paid by any person so violating any ordinance regulating metered parking in the town shall be $1.00.
-For other violations involving parking a penalty not to exceed $5.00 for the first violation and not to exceed $15.00 for the second or subsequent offense within 30 days of a previous violation shall be paid.
+(a) The penalty that may be voluntarily paid by any individual violating any ordinance regulating metered parking in the town shall be $1.00.
+For other violations involving parking, a penalty not to exceed $5.00 for the first violation and not to exceed $15.00 for the second or subsequent violation within 30 days after the penalty for a previous violation is due.
 Other violations of the ordinances of the town shall be punished in the manner prescribed by law.

 • § 1750.
 Collections